dispatch

 No task file at .hyperflow/tasks/ |

-Stop and suggest /hyperflow:scope first. |
+Stop and suggest /hyperflow:plan first. |

 | Worker times out or returns nothing | Re-scope the sub-task into smaller pieces; redispatch.
-Max 2 re-scope attempts before escalating to a thinking-tier worker. |
+Max 2 re-scope attempts before surfacing the failure. |

 Reviewer returns NEEDS_FIX |

 Re-dispatch worker with the fix list.
-Max 3 retries before escalating reviewer + worker pair to Opus + Opus. |
+Max 3 retries before surfacing the failure to the user. |

 Reviewer returns SECURITY_VIOLATION |